 Don’t let the insurance company leave you wondering or feeling unsure.
 If you were injured at the fault of someone else, you should not have to pay for your damages.
 John Foy & Associates can make sure the insurer is held accountable for what is your legal right.

 With more than 20 years of experience in personal injury law, we know how to handle any issues that arise during the insurance claim process.
-Contact us today to get matched with the best lawyer for your situation during a FREE consultation.
-Call us at (404) 400-4000 or contact us online to get started.
+Call us at (404) 400-4000 or contact us online to get matched with the best lawyer for your situation during a FREE consultation.